 The Purpose of a Reverse Demonstration

 Vendors should be willing to give you a general and customized demonstration of what they can do for your organization.
-It’s a critical step (later in the process) that I’ve outlined in our Definitive Guide to Choosing a New AMS/CRM for Your Association.
+It’s a critical step (later in the process) that I’ve outlined in our 2023 Association Management Software Buying Guide.
 Ideally, however, those demonstrations would happen after you’ve met with top vendor prospects for a reverse demo.

 In our experience, there is no better way to begin understanding what your staff needs in their day-to-day tasks and workflow than a thorough reverse demo.
 How can a vendor honestly give you an estimate or helpful tour of their platform and services if they don’t know what you need?
 I’m always amazed at how many companies try and skip over this step.
 The complications and frustrations aren’t far behind for either party, though, if you leave this out.